lhsoicher/tcenum/README.md

 From the information in this directory, we see that every sporadic simple group has a presentation with at most 48 relations.
-Since every (sporadic or otherwise) simple group is 2-generated, it follows by Lemma 2.3 of [GKKL] that every sporadic simple group has a presentation with two generators and at most 50 relations.
+Since every (sporadic or otherwise) finite simple group is 2-generated, it follows by Lemma 2.3 of [GKKL] that every sporadic simple group has a presentation with two generators and at most 50 relations.
 Such a result was said in [GKKL] to be in preparation by me.
 Note that the result also holds for the Tits simple group T, should you wish to consider T to be a sporadic simple